One of our legal specialists will review your details and call you back within 24 hours to discuss this further.

-If you have received medical care from the NHS and believe that you may have suffered from an act of medical negligence, it is recommended that you get in contact with a trusted medical negligence solicitor who can help advise you on the process involved with suing the NHS for negligence.
-Here at Hampson Hughes Solicitors, we have a wealth of experience in the representation of medical negligence claims, including against the NHS.
+If you have received medical care from the NHS and believe that you may have suffered from an act of medical negligence, it is recommended that you get in contact with a trusted NHS medical negligence solicitor who can help advise you on the process involved with suing the NHS for negligence.
+Here at Hampson Hughes Solicitors, we have a wealth of experience in the representation of medical negligence claims, including how to sue the NHS.

 Should you wish to know more about our legal services in the field of medical negligence compensation claims, you are welcome to get in touch with us today to discuss any questions you may have.
 Whether you are looking to enquire about how to sue the NHS, or wish to discuss any other aspect of NHS claims, one of our medical negligence lawyers will be able to offer expert legal advice.
-You can also obtain further information on the process of making a claim against the NHS by selecting the questions to the right of this section.
+You can also obtain further information on the process of how to make a claim against the nhs by selecting the questions to the right of this section.

-When it comes to making a medical negligence claim against the NHS, many people are unsure of exactly what issues or situations may qualify for a possible claim.
+When it comes to suing the nhs for negligence, many people are unsure of exactly what issues or situations may qualify for a possible claim.
 While each situation is unique and carries an individual set of circumstances, there are a range of key areas which are often cited in NHS negligence claims, including:

 While these are many of the key list claim issues, there may be a claim area not listed here, so whatever medical negligence you may have suffered while under NHS care, it is worth getting in touch with us for legal advice.
 To receive more information on making a medical negligence claim against the NHS, you can get in touch with our clinical negligence team and speak to one of our medical negligence solicitors via a free initial consultation.

 When it comes to time limits with regards to making a negligence claim against the NHS, standard medical negligence legal rules apply, which are that: